Vasanth3g/GCP-Terraform-Test/README.md

     - instance groups under group paramter also need to change as per your project on gcp_lb.tf

-5. Initiate the teraform configuration without errors
+5. Initiate the teraform configuration without errors.

     ```terraform init ```

-6. Plan the teraform without errors
+6. Plan the teraform without errors.

     ``` terraform plan ```

-7. Above 5 & 6 th steps compiled then execute below step to apply resources in GCP
+7. Above 5 & 6 th steps compiled then execute below step to apply resources in GCP.

     ``` terraform apply --auto-approve ```